ogahector/synth_player/doc/shared_data.md

 ## 1. sysState

 This is a struct of our own type ```sysState_t```, which contains critical information about our system, and is locked by a mutex.
+We considered removing some variables from sysState and instead having them as standalone global `std::atomic<>` variables, particularly flags and enums such as `mute`, `slave`, `currentWaveform`, and `activityList`, but ultimately we require the entire sysState to be in sync with itself: the volume or the master/slave configuration shouldn't change independently of other factors.
+Additionally, the overhead we do gain from the few variables we can load / store using atomic operations is minimal, as they often have to be loaded in conjunction with other variables that do not have the same potential for atomic operations.
+A key example of this is in the Decode Task, in which the `mute`, and `slave` states are updates, which could be done atomically, but the `RX_Message` cannot be loaded as such and needs to be in sync with the rest of `sysState`.
+Therefore, we have chosen to not have the `sysState` flags as atomic variables to leverage readability and code maintanability.

 ```c
 typedef struct __sysState_t{